PaulJDix/hoc-aws-website-iac/README.md

 ## Prerequisites
 Terraform.
 Tested with V1.0.11.
 Requires AWS CLI for AWS provider.
 Slides created with google suite.
+See deck folder.

 ## AWS Setup
 This